Relativistic time-dependent quantum dynamics across supercritical barriers for Klein-Gordon and Dirac particles: Introduction

 Most textbooks, as well as the overwhelming majority of past works employ time-independent stationary phase or plane wave arguments when dealing with supercritical fields within RQM.
 As is well known, in quantum scattering theory time-independent quantities such as cross-sections or energy levels can be readily computed, but it is often ambiguous to attempt to infer the dynamics from considerations involving a single plane wave.
 This is even more the case when relativistic phenomena are investigated: one has to deal with additional difficulties, such as the breakdown of the usual connection formulas linking the scattering solutions in different regions, or the Klein paradox -- a phenomenon usually expressed as a current reflected from a supercritical step or barrier higher than the incident one.
 Standard textbooks (e.g. \cite{bjorken,greiner,strange,wachter}) give different, often conflicting accounts of the Klein paradox.
 This situation is reflected even in recent works \cite{DiracSpin,kim2019,morales19,xue,no-klein-tunnel-dirac,noKP-Dirac,bosanac,emilio,leo2006,noKP-KG,nitta} , that reach different conclusions generally based on time independent considerations.

-In part for this reason, it is often stated, in different situations dealing with the Klein paradox, that a RQM approach is inadequate and that a QFT\ treatment is necessary (see e.g. \cite{strange} for the step case, or \cite{xue} for the barrier case).
-It should be nevertheless recalled that the relativistic quantum mechanical equations have positive and negative energy states built-in.\ This is why although formally remaining a one-particle theory, this particle can be in a superposition of states with different charges (related to the particle and its associated anti-particle).\ The total charge will be conserved, but locally (in the cases we will be dealing with, on either side of regions in which the potential changes) positive or negative charges can increase locally and propagate.\ We will assess whether this leads to a consistent time-dependent first quantized explanation of the Klein paradox.
+In part for this reason, it is often stated, in different situations dealing with the Klein paradox, that a RQM approach is inadequate and that a quantum field theory (QFT) treatment is necessary (see e.g. \cite{strange} for the step case, or \cite{xue} for the barrier case).
+Nevertheless even in a first quantized framework the RQM wave equations have charge creation built-in.
+We argue in this paper that this aspect is best understood by considering the time-dependent wavefunction dynamics.
+We will assess whether this leads to a consistent first quantized explanation of the Klein paradox.
 Interestingly, other very recent works have focused on different time-dependent aspects of the relativistic wave equations \cite{transient,KG-moving}.